Mayans I

 permanent available till Age III

-When anyone draws cubes from the bag, you may discard 1 militarytechnology from your hand to make them draw +1 or -1 cube from the bag (your choice)
+you may discard 1 militarytechnology from your hand to make them draw +1 or -1 cube from the bag (your choice)

 permanent available till Age II

-You may discard 1 economytechnology from your hand to transfer up to 5 buildings on your player mat between different areas
+You may discard 1 economytechnology from your hand to transfer up to 5 Buildings on your player mat between different areas

 ×